St. Mary's-in-Tuxedo Episcopal Church: Chapel of the Holy Spirit

 George de Ris of J&R Lamb Studios designed the Chapel of the Holy Spirit, located in the church's stone undercroft and described as being "built to suggest as nearly as possible a small Byzantine chapel."
 Completed in 1941, the Bishop of New York William Thomas Manning, dedicated the chapel to the late spouses of banker and Tuxedo resident Richard Delafield.The chapel features elements taken from the Tuxedo Park homes of Richard Mortimer and Henry Morgan Tilford.
 These include an Italian marble hearthstone taken from Mortimer's since-demolished home "Mortemar" that now serves as the chapel's altar and multiple stained glass fragments that date from possibly as early as the 15th century, at least some of which were taken from the Tilford House.
 Several of the glass fragments are estimated to date from the 16th century.
 The chapel was renovated in 2015.

 Stained glass

-St. Mary's is home to an array of stained glass produced by several leading American studios around the turn of the 20th century, including works by Louis Comfort Tiffany, Charles Lamb, John La Farge, Maitland Armstrong and Henry Wynd Young.
+St. Mary's is home to an array of stained glass produced by several leading American studios around the turn of the 20th century, including works by Louis Comfort Tiffany, Charles Lamb, John La Farge, Walter Janes and Henry Wynd Young.
 A window dedicated to Emily Post's son Bruce Price Post was made by J. Gordon Guthrie, an artist noted for his use of the color red in stained glass.
 Several windows have been restored in recent years.
 St. Mary's was featured as part of the New York Landmarks Conservancy's seventh annual Sacred Sites Open House Weekend in 2017.